 * World share indexes slip as growth worries weigh

-* Italian shares weaken, bond yields gain on political stalemate
+* Italian shares weaken, bond yields gain on political

 * Euro dips as talk of ECB rate cut gains strength